 Simple supracondylar fractures are typically seen in younger children, and are uncommon in adults; 90% a...

-Temporal bone fractures are usually a sequela of significant blunt head injury.
-In addition to potentially damaging hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
-Early identification of t...
+Temporal bone fracture is usually a sequela of significant blunt head injury.
+In addition to potentially damage to hearing and the facial nerve, associated intracranial injuries, such as extra-axial haemorrhage, diffuse axonal injury and cerebral contusions are common.
+Early identification of te...

 The thoracolumbar injury classification and severity score (TLICS) has been developed by the Spine Trauma Group to overcome some of the perceived difficulties regarding the use of other thoracolumbar spinal fracture classification systems for determining treatment 1.